amazon-braket/amazon-braket-sdk-python/README.md

 ## Running a Quantum Algorithm on a Quantum Computer
 With Amazon Braket, you can run your quantum circuit on a physical quantum computer.

 The following example executes the same Bell Pair example described to validate your configuration on a Rigetti quantum computer.
-When you execute your task, Amazon Braket polls for a result.
-If it a result is not returned within the default polling time, such as when a QPU is unavailable, a local timeout error is returned.
-You can always restart the polling by using `task.result()`.

-However, to avoid receiving timeout errors, you can include `poll_timeout_seconds` parameter and specify a longer polling time.
-In this example, `poll_timeout_seconds=86400` sets the polling time to one day (24 hours).
 ```python
 import boto3
 from braket.circuits import Circuit